jhpyle/docassemble/demo.md

   there is one plaintiff, John Smith.
 Is there another plaintiff?"
   This would not be possible if your variable name was something that only made sense to you, like "bad_guys_list_two."
 ---
 generic object: Individual
 question: |
+  So far, you have told me about
+  ${ x.possessive(x.child.number_as_word()) }
+  ${ x.child.as_noun() }, ${ x.child }.
+  ${ x.do_question('have', capitalize=True) } any other children?
+yesno: x.child.there_is_another
+decoration: children
+comment: |
+  This illustrates the use of various methods of the class Individual.
+  Depending on who x is, this question will ask different things:

+  Example 1: So far, you have told me about John Doe's two children, Sally Doe and Harold Doe.
+Does John Doe have any other children?

+  Example 2: So far, you have told me about your one child, Kathleen Smith.
+Do you have any other children?
+---
+generic object: Individual
+question: |